Sgt. Forrest Faye Teal

 On that day, the POWs were lined up by fours.
-The outside men had rope tied to their wrists to prevent escape.
-They were marched shoeless to the Tabunco Pier and arrived at noon.
-They were packed into the two holds of the Erie Maru.
-400 POWs were in the first hold while the remaining 350 POWs were put in the second hold.
+The outside men had rope tied to their wrists, and to each other, to prevent escape.
+They were marched shoe-less to the Tabunco Pier and arrived at noon.
+Not long after arriving, they were packed into the two holds of the Erie Maru.
+400 POWs were put in the first hold while the remaining 350 POWs were put in the second hold.
 In addition, several tons of Japanese baggage were packed into the hold.
 Around six that evening, the ship sailed.

-As the ship made its way north it swayed in the waves.
-Many of the prisoners became seasick.
+As the ship made its way north it swayed in the waves, andmany of the prisoners became seasick.
 They retched when they tried to throw up since there was no food in their stomachs.
-The next day, the POWs heard the sound of a plane.
-An American plane flew over the ship.
-Moments later bombs exploded near the ship.
-The sound of machinegun fire was heard by the POWs.
+The next day, the POWs heard the sound of a plane, and watched as an American plane flew over the ship.
+Moments later bombs exploded near the ship which rocked from the explosions, and the sound of machine gun fire was heard by the POWs.
 The Japanese once again tied down the hatch covers cutting off the air.
 Over the next three days, there were several more alerts.
 Each time the hatch covers were battened down leaving the POWs in darkness.

-The ship arrived in Zamboanga on August 24th where it waited for ten days until the Shinyo Maru arrived.
+The ship arrived in Zamboanga, on August 24, where it waited for ten days until the Shinyo Maru arrived.
 The POWs were not allowed out of the holds and the conditions in the ship's holds were terrible.
 The holds were hot and steamy and the floors were covered with human waste.
 In addition, the longer the POWs were in the holds the stench became worse.
 To relieve the situation, it was during this time, that the POWs were allowed on deck and sprayed with salt water.

 It should be noted that the United States had intercepted the order from Japanese command sending the Shinyo Maru to Zamboanga.
 The order was misinterpreted as saying the ship would be transporting "750 military personnel" instead of "750 military prisoners" to Manila.
 The U.S.S.
 Paddle, with other submarines, was sent to the area to intercept the ship.
-The United States Navy would acknowledge this mistake in December 1944.
+The United States Navy would acknowledge this mistake in December 1945.

 The POWs were no longer allowed on deck.
 Their lips and throats were covered with dust from cement that had previously been hauled by the ship.
 For the next two days the ship made good time.
 It was at this time that the Japanese guards threatened to kill the POWs if the ship came under attack by American planes.
 Since the POWs had not heard any air raid alerts, they assumed that they were safe.

 The surviving POWs found that the hatch cover had been blown off the hold by the explosion.
 As the water level rose, they were able to climb out.
 Seven Japanese officers were on the bridge with rifles.
-As the POWs emerged from the hold, they picked them off.
+As the POWs emerged from the hold, they picked them off as they climbed out.
 The lucky POWs made it through their fire and dove into the water.

 The POWs in the smaller hold were also wounded from the torpedo hits.
 But, the hold remained dry.
 Many of these POWs also were able to make it onto the deck and attempted to swim to shore.
 As they swam, they were fired upon by the same seven Japanese officers.